 BD-2 Service Area

-BD-3 will provide global coverage, with a space signal accuracy less than 0.5 meters, and the design indicators of space signal continuity, integrity and usability are all at the top level in the world.
+BD-3 will provide global coverage with space signal accuracy less than 0.5 meters, and the design indicators of space signal continuity, integrity and usability are all at the top level in the world.